2If you buy a Hebrew servant, he is to serve six years, and in the seventh he is to go out free, without paying anything.

 10If he takes another wife to himself, he must not hold back her food, her clothing, or her marital rights.

 11If he does not do these three things for her, she may go free, without paying any money.

-12“One who strikes a man so that he dies must surely be put to death.
+12“Anyone who strikes a person so that he dies must be put to death, yes, death.

 13But not if it is unintentional, but God allows it to happen, then I will appoint you a place where he may flee.